 We have worked in partnership with other organisations in Gujarat, Maharashtra, Karnataka, Andhra Pradesh, Telangana, Tamil Nadu and Jharkhand.

 I’m greatly inspired by our team’s relentless search for newer and better ways to address public health concerns.
 We dig deep to understand underlying causes, we try new things, we sometimes fail, but our pursuit for solutions carries on.
 Looking forward, we strive to continuously adapt our models and build strong partnerships to develop evidence-based, scalable and sustainable public health interventions.

 I’m often asked what my long term plan for SNEHA is.
 I actually hope that in the long run, there will be no need for SNEHA!

 I hope that every woman has access to quality and affordable health systems and is empowered enough to make the right choices for her own health and the health of her family.
-Until then, we must pull together our resources, our thoughts, our efforts and our spirit, so that one day we will achieve our dream of a world in which every child is born healthy, every woman is safe, and all families live in peace.
+Until then, we must pull together our resources, our thoughts, our efforts and our spirit, so that one day we will achieve our dream of a world in which every child is born healthy, everyone has access to quality health services, and all families live in peace.

-Winner - Urban Nutrition Category for Child Health and Nutrition Program (Aahar)
+Winner - Urban Nutrition Category for Child Health and Nutrition Programme (Aahar)

-Finalist and Special Mention - Sandvik India Diversity Awards 2017, Not-for-Profit Category
+Finalist and Special Mention - Sandvik India Diversity Awards, Not-for-Profit Category, 2017

 Social Innovation and Iconic Leadership Award - World CSR Congress 2016

-Best Film - World CSR Congress 2016, Health and Sanitation Category
+Best Film - Health and Sanitation Category, World CSR Congress 2016

 Changemaker for Mumbai Award 2015